Facts and figures about the arts, arts education and creative economy in Wisconsin:

 - Wisconsin’s vibrant arts community makes us a strong recruiting draw in the 21st century economy and sets us apart from other states.
 Wisconsin’s creative sector adds energy to the economy, generates jobs, attracts businesses, enhances education for all Wisconsin students, enlivens communities, and supports quality of life in every corner of the state.
 Read all about the “rural renaissance” fueled by the arts in SW Wisconsin (Reedsburg Times, 10-8-15)

-- Downtown development projects such as Eau Claire’s Confluence Project, the Walls of Wittenberg, Wausau’s ArtsBlock, Green Bay’s Fox River public art development, downtown Fond du Lac’s cultural district, and waterfront cultural facility development in La Crosse, St. Croix Falls, Racine, Kenosha, help attract revenue, jobs, residents, and visitors.
+- Downtown development projects such as Eau Claire’s Pablo Center at the Confluence, the Walls of Wittenberg, Wausau’s ArtsBlock, Green Bay’s Fox River public art development, downtown Fond du Lac’s cultural district, and waterfront cultural facility development in La Crosse, St. Croix Falls, Racine, and Kenosha, help attract revenue, jobs, residents, and visitors.
+This is only a small snapshot of the creative economy at work throughout Wisconsin.

 - Wisconsin is the birthplace of Frank Lloyd Wright; Taliesen, his home and workplace, is located in Spring Green.
 Wisconsin is home to many Wright-designed and Wright-inspired buildings, including the S.C.
 Johnson headquarters in Racine, and Madison’s First Unitarian Church and Monona Terrace Community and Convention Center.